yuht1993/TRL_for_MOMDP_TVIVP/README.md

 # TRL_for_MOMDP_TVIVP
 ### This repostory contains codes and test results of a proposed TRL approach for solving Mixed observerble Markov decision process with time-varying interval-valued parameters

 ### Due to file upload size limitations, we have stored the offline training results of the population of neural networks on a cloud drive.
-For specific details, please refer to the following link:"
+For specific details, please refer to the following link:

 ### To train the network population offline, please execute the following Jupyter Notebook：